AmberC0209/PaddleX/docs/module_usage/tutorials/time_series_modules/time_series_classification.en.md

 If you aim for higher accuracy with existing models, you can leverage PaddleX's custom development capabilities to develop better time series classification models.
 Before using PaddleX to develop time series classification models, ensure you have installed the PaddleTS plugin.
 Refer to the [PaddleX Local Installation Guide](../../../installation/installation.en.md) for the installation process.

 ### 4.1 Data Preparation
 Before model training, you need to prepare the dataset for the corresponding task module.
-PaddleX provides data validation functionality for each module, and **only data that passes validation can be used for model training**.
+PaddleX provides data validation functionality for each module, and <b>only data that passes validation can be used for model training</b>.
 Additionally, PaddleX provides demo datasets for each module, which you can use to complete subsequent development.
 If you wish to use private datasets for subsequent model training, refer to [PaddleX Time Series Classification Task Module Data Annotation Tutorial](../../../data_annotations/time_series_modules/time_series_classification.en.md).

 #### 4.1.1 Demo Data Download
 You can use the following commands to download the demo dataset to a specified folder: